alextrem/red-diamond/README.md

 Just remove the symbolic link and create a copy named 'libg'.
 There you go !

 This command tells you where the compiler takes a look for librarys:

     $command

 * With the compilers -B option you can add a directory to the compilers search path.
+This is a good option if you dont't want to hack your toolchain.
+Just add the option into the Makefile.
 There you go !
 Rock on !